hodhod212/hello-world/README.md

 # git add --all OR git add -A

+# Theb you need to make change stage och discard stage source control

 # git status

 # git commit -m "First release of Hello World!"

+# after some small changes

 # git commit -a -m "Updated index.html with a new line"

+# git help --all